Beliya470/Project-Phase1/README.md

 3. Open the index.html file in your preferred web browser.

 ## Live Site
-You can access the live site of the project on GitHub Pages: [Link to the live site](https://beliya470.github.io/NutriTrack)
+You can access the live site of the project on GitHub Pages: [https://beliya470.github.io/Project-Phase1/]

 ## Copyright and License Information
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).